Information for Students

 - Candidates may complete a series of interviews to ensure minimum requirements are met and the candidate is ready to succeed.

-- Uncommon Coders classes are taught by instructors from The Iron Yard.
-Classes are taught at NOVA’s new state-of-the-art Regional Workforce Center located in Woodbridge just off I-95 in Prince William County.
+- Uncommon Coders classes are taught at NOVA’s new state-of-the-art Regional Workforce Center located in Woodbridge just off I-95 in Prince William County.